-Covid-19 coronavirus: Nation of narks - dob in those not playing by the rules, says Govt
+Covid-19 coronavirus: Dob in those not playing by the rules, says Govt

 Countdown said it was reviewing its processes daily, and Foodstuffs did not respond by deadline.

-And Ardern said yesterday supermarkets were "working hard" to get mechanisms in place to prioritise vulnerable people.
+And Ardern said yesterday supermarkets were "working hard" to get mechanisms in place to prioritise vulnerable people. - Additional reporting, AP